denten-books/plain-text/1-device.md

 colleague.
 The story of Turing machines has been told before in many contexts, but never with an eye towards literary machines.
 The history of literary interpretation nevertheless occupies a central place in the early development of modern computing.
-To confront the computer as a literary device one must first understand its peculiar relationship to universal Turing machines.
-I would like to frame the discussion by drawing two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable
+To confront computers as literary devices one must first understand their peculiar relationship to universal Turing machines.
+I would like to frame that discussion by drawing two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable
-numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
+numbers: the first intellectual, which stem back to his tutelage under Ludwig Wittgenstein, and second, material, which highlight the physical similarities between Turing's design and a number of attendant developments in printing and communication.

-To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
+To read Lubbock, Turing, and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
 The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine.
-Turing machines should interest literary scholars because they embody a minimally viable model for generalized symbolic
-manipulation: reading and writing.
+Turing machines should interest literary scholars because they embody a minimally viable model for generalized symbolic manipulation: reading and writing.
 Poetics should interest electrical and software engineers for the same reason, because it grounds computation in the long history of the written word.
 Turing's thought experiments were meant to solve a mathematical problem, but their pedigree lies also in the study of textual meaning-making and interpretation.
+Wittgenstein and Turing pose a problem similar to that of the formalists, and arrive at a similar conclusion: a generalized algorithm for language manipulation.

 In his seminal 1936 paper on computable numbers, Alan Turing proposed a peculiar (for a mathematical treatise) thought experiment that addressed a problem in the field of elementary number theory [@church_computable_1937].
 His solution involved more than a formula.
-Instead, he imagined a machine that would in some real sense take the place of the calculation.
+Instead, he imagined a machine that would substitute for calculation.
 Ultimately, Turing described a device that was meant to embody the symbol: it transformed external abstractions into physical states, internal to the device.
 In doing so, his imagined machine breached the boundary between idea and matter.
 It was exactly an instrument for transforming thoughts into shapes, of the kind approached by formalist poetics.
 In that sense, Turing's hypothetical machine represents an advancement in the development of a long-standing thought experiment concerning the nature of human understanding and the beginning of a new, machine-assisted philological practice.

 The question of an "automated" hermeneutics echoes through the canon of Western philosophic tradition.
 What does it mean to read and to understand something?
-Is it enough to repeat the words of another, as Phaedrus does in response to Socrates?
-Could students be said to possess reason if they were merely parroting thoughts and not really thinking on their own?
-Would we say the same thing of animals or machines?
+Is it enough to repeat another's words, as Phaedrus did in response to Socrates?
+Could students be said to possess reason when they merely parrot thoughts, without actively thinking on their own?
+Would we make the same conclusions about the possibility of animal or machine intelligence?
 The question was posed already by Descartes who wrote that it would not be sufficient for the "rational soul" to be "lodged in the human body like a pilot in his ship, except perhaps for the moving of its members," but that intelligence must be "joined and united more closely with the body in order to have sensations and appetites similar to our own."
 Magpies and parrots can appear to speak, Descartes wrote, but can they show us that they understand [@descartes_discourse_1996, 36]?
 And what would that "showing" entail?

-Recall also the experiments with combinatorial poetics of the 17th century German Jesuit scholar Athanasius Kircher, the inventor of *Arca Musurgicae*, a music composition device, by which a composer not versed in music would combine predetermined musical phrases written on wooden planks to compose a score.
-In correspondence with Kircher, the German Baroque poet Quirinus Kuhlman argued that using such an instrument to compose music or poetry would amount to *sed versus, non poema* [mere versification, not poetry].
+Recall also the experiments with combinatorial poetics of the 17th century German Jesuit scholar Athanasius Kircher, the inventor of *Arca Musurgicae*, a music composition device, by which a composer not versed in music could combine predetermined musical phrases written on wooden planks to compose a score.
+In correspondence with Kircher, the German Baroque poet Quirinus Kuhlman argued that using a similar instrument to compose poetry would amount to *sed versus, non poema* [mere versification, not poetry].
 Would we call a naive child using such a contraption a composer or a poet, he asked?
+And
-And answered:
+answered:

 > *Sed lusus est ingeniosus, Ingeniose Kirchere, non methodus, prima fronte
 > aliquid promittens, in recessu nihil solvens.
 Sine cista enim puer nihil